sanaazizuk/UK_Gas_Reliance_vs_Renewables_Analysis/README.md

 **Industry:** Energy and Utilities
 **Data period:** April 2025 to March 2026

-> **A note on the data:** every figure in this project comes from real, publicly available data from the National Grid ESO Carbon Intensity API, covering half hourly UK electricity generation across twelve consecutive months.
+> **A note on the data:** every figure in this project comes from real, publicly available data from the National Grid ESO Carbon Intensity website, covering half hourly UK electricity generation across twelve consecutive months.
 Nothing here is simulated or estimated.
 Every number quoted in this README was checked directly against the underlying SQL and Power BI output before being written down.

 ---